MICHAEL A. RUSS, USA / Germany

 By the end of the 60s he was getting assignments for major magazines.
 He collaborated among others with Esquire, GQ, Art Direction Magazin, Cosmopolitan and Playboy Press.
 In 1976 he moved to Paris and contributed "Sujets de Chambre" to Vogue Hommes.
 A portfolio "Michael Russ ou la Beaute du Grain", was published in Vogue Hommes in 1980.
 Aside from working as a consultant on various film projects, he focused on developing his TinTone processes which would henceforth reflect his style of handcolored, tinted one of a kind, silver gelatin prints.
 His postcard edition "The Compagnie" became part of the permanent collection of the Musee des Arts Decoratifs, a Louvre annex.

 In 1981 Michael moved to Los Angeles which now became the center of his activities.
 There he also photographed actors and celebrities like Volker Schloendorff for the L.A.
 Times and L.A.
 Weekly, but mainly centered on exhibiting his TinTones in large format.
 In 1983 Michael's "Prussian Blue" exhibit at the China Club caught Tom Waits's attention and he commissioned him to create his Island label record cover "Swordfishtrombones" in the TinTone style.
-See more in Michael A. Russ' Swordfishtrombones Cover Art Gallery >
+See more of Michael A. Russ' Swordfishtrombones Cover Art >

 Michael was also the associate director and choreographer on the music video to the song "In the Neighbourhood" from that album for MTV.
 Special Projects followed.
 Like TinTone magazine showcases on the Canadian production "Tamara", which had a successful 8 year run at the American Legion.